-1950s hats were still worn daily by most women, however, the trend to go hatless was on the rise especially among the youth who were not advised to wear hats until past the 20 year mark.
-1950s hats could be small or large with a low crown and were held on the head using elastic linings, combs and clips.
-They were made from straw, wool felt, velvet, lace or satin was often decorated with a single feather, a cluster of beads, ribbon, small flowers and nylon netting for veils.
+1950s hats were still worn daily by most women, however the trend to go hatless was on the rise, especially among the youth who were not advised to wear hats until past the 20 year mark.
+1950s hats could be small or large with a low crown, and were held onto the head using elastic linings, combs, and clips.
+They were made from straw, wool felt, velvet, lace, or satin, and were often decorated with a single feather, a cluster of beads, ribbon, small flowers, and nylon netting for veils.

 Early 1950s Hats

-In the 1940s, hats were the featured accessory.
-Women’s hats served a purpose, to add variety to her wardrobe, to keep spirits up during the war, and to cover unwashed hair.
-Now as the New Look was established in fashion as a more dressed up and lady-like aesthetic so were the hats.
-All accessories, gloves, bag, shoes, and hats competed for attention but ultimately worked together in unifying the look.
-Hats were small and dainty, exposing freshly styled hair, and framing the face now heavily painted in makeup.
-They were made of stiff fabrics and supported by wire and starched materials to maintain the clean lines and ridge shape required of the New Look.
+Smaller hats called attention to the face and revealed sculpted hair.
+All accessories, gloves, bags, shoes, and hats competed for attention, but ultimately worked together in unifying the look.
+Hats were small and dainty, exposing freshly styled hair and framing a face that was now heavily painted in makeup.
+They were made of stiff fabrics, supported by wire and starched materials to maintain the clean lines and rigid shape required of the New Look.

-Beaver felt began to be used in 1952 and it offered hats with a brushed fur texture, sometimes called “Teddy bear cloth.”
-Other fuzzy, tweedy, and tightly woven straws added texture to otherwise plain, simple, small hats.
-Some designrsd experimented with natural materials such as hats made from tree bark, wood chips, willlow, cork and wheat strands.
-The rule was to wear a textured hat with a smooth dress and a smooth hat with a textured dress.
+Beaver felt began to be used in 1952, and it gave hats a brushed fur texture, sometimes called “Teddy bear cloth.”
+Other fuzzy, tweedy, and tightly woven straws added texture to otherwise plain, simple, and small hats.
+Some designers experimented with natural materials such as hats made from tree bark, wood chips, willlow, cork, and wheat strands.
+The rule was to wear a textured hat with a smooth dress, or a smooth hat with a textured dress.

-Veils, in a variety of colors and metallics, hang down just a little from that crown.
-Besides classic black, there were orange, red and green hats.
-Veils were not meant to cover the eyes but call attention to them.
+Veils, in a variety of colors and metallics, hung down just a little from that crown.
+Besides classic black, there were orange, red, and green hats.
+Veils were not meant to cover the eyes but rather call attention to them.
 Some Juliette hats were made entirely of veiling net.
 One writer encouraged women to match veils to eyeshadow.

 Hats covered with flowers, worn in winter, were a brief trend inspired by the coronation of Queen Elizabeth the 2nd in 1954.
-From here on out many hats in spring and summer featured flowers, large and small.
-Flower caps placed small flowers all over the hat while garden hats placed flowers around the brim.
-When it came to flowers it was an all or nothing experience.
+From here on out, many hats in spring and summer featured flowers, large and small.
+Flower caps placed small flowers all over the hat, while garden hats placed flowers around the brim.
+When it came to flowers, it was an all or nothing experience.
 They were the focal point of the hat.

 Mid to Late 50s Hats

-Also in 1956 hats turned tropical, perhaps in Anticipation of Hawaii’s statehood in 1959.
+Also in 1956, hats turned tropical, perhaps in anticipation of Hawaii’s statehood in 1959.
 Large straw sun hats or tall bucket straws matched straw beach bags and espadrille sandals.

-By 1958, the bouffant hairstyle with full bangs, rolls and curls was in style.
-When hats were worn they were small draped satin toques or feathered helmets that mimicked the bouffant hair.
-Hair was in, hats were out and hat sales dropped 37% that year.
+By 1958, the bouffant hairstyle with full bangs, rolls, and curls was in style.
+When hats were worn, they were small draped satin toques or feathered helmets that mimicked the bouffant hair.
+Hair was in, hats were out — and hat sales dropped 37% that year.
 Ouch.

-Many women must have had bad haircuts in the later 50s because milliners made close fitting skull cap hats that covered up the entire head.
-They were covered in feathers, fur, flowers or manipulated fabrics.
-The result was “Wig-toques” hats that looked like wigs of hair but made of unusual materials.
-The wig shape could be full like the bouffant or flat like a pixie cut.
-It was dramatic for the “in” fashion elite but made little effect on the everyday woman.
+Many women must have had bad haircuts in the later ’50s, because milliners made close fitting skull cap hats that covered up the entire head.
+They were covered in feathers, fur, flowers, or manipulated fabrics.
+The result was “Wig-toques” — hats that looked like wigs of hair but made of unusual materials.
+The wig shape could be full like the bouffant, or flat like a pixie cut.
+It was dramatic for the “in” fashion elite, but made little effect on the everyday woman.
 The look wasn’t terribly inventive.
 Similar hats were seen around 1952 but never took off.

-By 1959 the bouffant hair supported tall hats such as the upside-down flower pot, lampshade or bucket cloche.
+By 1959, the bouffant hair supported tall hats such as the upside-down flower pot, lampshade, or bucket cloche.
 The round edge framed the hair and face but never came down over the forehead like 20s cloches did.
-They came in a rainbow of ice cream colors and fuzzy winter textures adding new life to the fading fashion accessory.
+They came in a rainbow of ice cream colors and fuzzy winter textures, adding new life to the fading fashion accessory.

 The other non-hat hat was the chignon cap that covered the bun of women’s long hair around 1957.
 A pillbox shaped scarf, a flower-covered bob, and faux braided hair were just a few of these creative styles.
-It was a fad and it didn’t last too long but I think that are classy!
+It was a fad and it didn’t last too long, but I think that they are classy!

-Young women, lower “working” classes, and fashion forward dressers avoided wearing hats except to church or perhaps out shopping where they may have received better service.
-A woman who wore hats was thought to be of mature years, had wealth, lived in the city or was in an executive business position.
+Young women, lower “working” classes, and fashion forward dressers avoided wearing hats except to church or perhaps out shopping, where they may have received better service.
+A woman who wore hats was thought to be of mature years, had wealth, lived in the city, or was in an executive business position.
 Hatted women were treated better than casual hatless girls.
 The youth didn’t wear hats and casual middle-class women followed the trend.
-It would be only a few more years before hats disappeared from women’s heads entirely and a few more after that until they returned as a fashionable accessory for the youth driven generation of the 60s.
+It would be only a few more years before hats disappeared from women’s heads entirely, and a few more after that until they returned as a fashionable accessory for the youth driven generation of the 60s.

 1950s Hat Styles

-One quick note on 1950s fascinator hats.
-The term fascinator was first used many centuries ago to describe a knit hat.
+One quick note on 1950s fascinator hats: the term fascinator was first used many centuries ago to describe a knit hat.
 It returned in the 1990s to describe small, perched, often veiled, cocktail hats.
-Since most hats in the 1950s were small and perched the fascinator is a fair name.
+Since most hats in the 1950s were small and perched, the fascinator is a fair name.

 Plates, Platters, Saucers, Mushroom Hats

 One unique hat was the flying saucer.
 Flying saucer hats, also called coolie hats, were shaped like, well, flying saucers.
 They were wide at the bottom and came to a rounded point at the top.
 Many had long thin veils.
-They were fairly flat – the slope of the sides wasn’t steep, and the brims were wide – they could even be a foot or two in diameter- but most were small enough to create the halo effect.
+They were fairly flat – the slope of the sides wasn’t steep, and the brims were wide – and could even be a foot or two in diameter, but most were small enough to create the halo effect.

 1950s Cloche Hats